elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Method str.replace(regexp, replacement) that replaces all matches with regexp in str allows to use parentheses contents in the replacement string.
-That has done using $n, where n is the group number (Example: $2 would be the second value we are targeting, kind of like index[1]).
+  <div><strong>Interview Response:</strong> Method str.replace(regexp, replacement) that replaces all matches with regexp in str allows using parentheses contents in the replacement string.
+That gets done using $n, where n is the group number (Example: $2 would be the second value we are targeting, like index[1]).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />